-In your home, tenants have the expectation of reasonable privacy and any security or surveillance cameras discovered in a renter’s house are probably illegal.
+In your home, tenants have the expectation of reasonable privacy.
+Any security or surveillance cameras discovered in a renter’s house are likely illegal.

 If you find surveillance technology in your home—or even located in a public area that points directly into your windows—those security cameras would be considered illegal surveillance.